AntonisGkortzis/islander/guide.md

 * [Nautilos](https://www.tripadvisor.com.gr/Restaurant_Review-g2654085-d2190055-Reviews-Nautilos_Restaurant-Livadia_Tilos_Dodecanese_South_Aegean.html): Nautilos in Livadia is a family-owned restaurant that offers a lot of sea-based snacks as well as many grill dishes.
 Relax while observing the amazing view!
 Sometimes it also has live music.

 * [Armenon](https://www.tripadvisor.com.gr/Restaurant_Review-g189448-d2190014-Reviews-Armenon-Tilos_Dodecanese_South_Aegean.html): Armenon tavern is one of the most traditional taverns of the island.
 It might be a little expensive but “mom’s meatballs” and “mother-in-law’s beef” are totally worth it

+#### <a name="nightTilos"></a>Nightlife
+Tilos is a pretty quiet island with only a few offerings for nightlife.
+One small bus starts picking people up at 23:00 (11:00pm) with direction to Mikro Chorio (Small Village).
+I can guarantee you that nobody is expecting what they are about to see.
+It is an abandoned and half-broken village which has been bombed and deserted by its inhabitants on the second World War.
+However, this village is becoming alive every night.
+Lighted by generators in a way that makes every house to have trembling lights giving off a magical vibe.
+The stars are countless, and the atmosphere is something nobody has experienced before.
+People start by just drinking a few drinks and end up dancing and singing all together until the morning when the small bus will get them down at the Megalo Chorio.

 ## <a name="north_east_aegean_islands"></a>North East Aegean Islands